US Army Corps of Engineers Charleston Peninsula Sea Wall

 Corps of Engineers Proposes a Seawall around the Charleston Peninsula

 In April 2020, the US Army Corps of Engineers released a draft feasibility report and environmental assessment to address coastal storm risk for the Charleston Peninsula.
-The comment period to provide feedback on the proposed project closed June 19th, 2020.
+The initial comment period to provide feedback on the proposed project closed June 19th, 2020.
 A second comment period is slated for late in the first quarter of 2021.

 This study is the result of the federal planning process referred to as the 3x3x3 process consisting of a study that costs $3 million to complete within three years and includes three concurrent levels of review.
 In Charleston, the Army Corps was tasked with identifying a buildable project to protect the peninsula from flooding caused specifically by storm surge.

 Following 18 months of data collection, modeling, and analysis the Army Corps is proposing to construct a nearly eight-mile seawall around the perimeter of the peninsula approximately three feet higher than the current height of the High Battery seawall.
 The seawall would require at least five pump stations to be constructed to pump water outside the wall.
 In total, the project would impact nearly 111 acres of marsh.

 Also included in the USACE recommendations is a 4,000-foot long breakwater located offshore by the Battery.
 In addition, nonstructural measures are being proposed to address nearly 100 houses located outside of the wall in the Rosemont and Bridgeview Village communities.
 The specific definition of nonstructural measures was not included in the report beyond potential options ranging from elevating, ‘floodproofing’, relocating, or buying-out homes.